Yamboy1/DiscordMarkupLanguage/README.md

 ```

-* DML External Calls - These are used to call information from the Discord API (FIle: Command File)
+* DML External Calls - These are used to call information from the Discord API (File: Command File)

 * Bot Calls
 ```